The Price is Right

 your category before you launched your app, but really think about how your application excels.

-that kind of easily digestible information.
-See what kind of lists are out there in which you
+kind of easily digestible information.
+See what kind of lists are out there in which you think

-called “backlinks analysis” you can see where your competition’s traffic is coming from too.
+“backlinks analysis” you can see where your competition’s traffic is coming from too.
+To do

 will give you the whole picture